Posts

 Image

-At a recent meeting, Councillor Chris Moyles from Toronto Center, Ward 113, led a discussion focused on redevelopment efforts and urban maintenance in the downtown core.
+At a recent meeting, Councillor Chris Moise from Toronto Centre, Ward 13, led a discussion focused on redevelopment efforts and urban maintenance in the downtown core.
 Councillor Moise and community advocates confronted the city’s escalating affordable housing crisis, specifically centred on a contested property at 214 to 230 Sherbourne Street.
 Long regarded as a potential site for social housing, this property has sparked debate between those who want it preserved for affordable housing and a private developer with plans to construct luxury condominiums.
 The meeting highlighted fundamental tensions between public responsibility and private development interests, as well as the urgent need for the city to prioritize affordable housing over high-end projects.
 Alongside the Sherbourne Street issue, the council addressed concerns about community safety, noting an increase in crime, including drug-related activities affecting local neighbourhoods.
-City officials highlighted the need for
+City officials highlighted the need for m